 The loan term may extend up to 30 years, not to exceed the useful life of a project.
 A blended amortization schedule may be provided when the useful life of component parts of a project differ.
-The term for most Drinking Water loans is generally 20 years unless the borrower qualifies as a disadvantaged system (defined as having median household income less than the state’s.)

 Each applicant must establish a dedicated repayment source with sufficient revenues to operate and maintain the system and pay debt service over the life of the loan.
 Primary sources are user charges, special assessments and general taxes.